 Class meeting times

-***Please note*** - Students who do not meet the mandatory prerequisites will be dropped without notice.
-If you wish to be placed on the INTD Department maintained waitlist for this course, please email INTD_Waitlist@bcit.ca with the following information: Your Name, Student Number, Course Number, and CRN.
-Please note - waitlist requests are not accepted until after 9:30am on registration day.
+If you wish to be placed on the INTD department maintained waitlist for this course, please email INTD_Waitlist@bcit.ca with the following information: Your name, student number, course number, and CRN.
+Waitlist requests are only accepted after 9:30am on registration day.